scaryghost/ServerAchievementsPack/README.md

 ServerAchievementsPack
 ======================

-This package contains custom achievements for Killing Floor and implements most of the stock KF achievements.
+This package contains custom achievements for Killing Floor and implements roughly half of the stock KF achievements.
 Currently there are no icons for the custom achievements.

 ## Version
 1.1